tstih/pixie/README.md

 ## Why pixie?

 To simulate procedural programming environment on an event driven GUI.
 You can, for example, develop vector game prototypes for 8-bit machines on Linux, or test your drawing algorithms on pixie.

+## To do

+My wish list includes (in this order) raster operations, colors, and a retro CRT shader.
+Stay tuned.

 [language.url]:   https://en.wikipedia.org/wiki/ANSI_C
 [language.badge]: https://img.shields.io/badge/language-C-blue.svg